Police show up at the scene of the car crash with a tree

-Police arrived at the scene after getting information of RR driving erratically before his car went off the road and collided into a tree.
+Police arrived at the scene after getting information of Ron* driving erratically before his car went off the road and collided into a tree.

-They observed RR to be under the effect of drugs.
-Both his pupils were pin pointed and he had slurred speech.
-Police conducted a breath test on RR, which returned a negative reading for alcohol.
+Whilst observing Ron, the police noticed him to be under the effect of drugs due to his slurred speech and pupils being pin-pointed.
+The police also conducted a breath test on Ron which returned a negative reading for alcohol.

-However, due to observations of RR, police formed reasonable grounds to suspect RR was driving under the influence of illicit substances.
-Police arrested RR for the purpose of a blood and urine sample.
-Police searched him and they found a small aluminium wrapping within RR’s wallet.
+From these observations, Police formed reasonable grounds to suspect Ron was driving under the influence of prohibited substances.
+Police then arrest Ron for the purpose of a blood and urine sample.
+After searching Ron, they find a small aluminium wrapping within his wallet.
 This included a small amount of white powdery substance – Methylamphetamine.
 This drug is commonly known as ice.

-Shortly after, police took RR to Blacktown Hospital for a blood and urine sample.
+Shortly after, police took Ron to Blacktown Hospital for a blood and urine sample.
 The sample indicated that a combination of drugs was in his system during the time.
-The Expert Certificate from NSW Police Force Forensic Medicine Unit report stated RR was under the influence of prohibited substances to the extent that his driving ability would have experienced impairment.
+The Expert Certificate from NSW Police Force Forensic Medicine Unit report stated Ron was under the influence of prohibited substances to the extent that his driving ability would have experienced impairment.

 O’Brien Criminal and Civil Solicitors are experienced in defending possession and supply of drug charges.
 We have assisted many clients in doing so.
 If you are facing charges, call us today on (02) 9261 4281 to discuss your legal options.